dabernathy89/barebones-base-theme/readme.md

 ## Description

 Barebones Base Theme is a nearly blank WordPress theme meant to be used as a starting point for custom WordPress sites.
 The theme comes with almost nothing except a rudimentary HTML skeleton and Bootstrap 4 pre-installed.
-It uses [Laravel Mix](https://github.com/JeffreyWay/laravel-mix), a wrapper around Webpack, to handle JavaScript and SASS compilation with hot reloading.
+It uses [Laravel Mix](https://github.com/JeffreyWay/laravel-mix), a wrapper around Webpack, to handle JavaScript and SASS compilation.

 I created this base theme because I wanted to be able to start writing a custom theme extremely quickly, without having to rip out all of the parts I don't need.
 I started this theme with [Underscores](https://github.com/Automattic/_s) and tore out most of it.